open-eid/SiVa-perftests/README.md

 | `5`    | 40  | 60       |
 | `6`    | 50  | 60       |

-A total of 9300 requests are made in the span of 6 minutes for each scenario in a simulation.
+A total of 9300 requests are made in the span of 6 minutes for each simulation.

 ## Generated reports